By Michael Baadke

 The stamp subject, the Reverend Father Theodore Martin Hesburgh, C.S.C.
 (1917-2015) is considered one of the most important educational, religious and civic leaders of the 20th century, according to the Postal Service.

 The first-day ceremony is scheduled for Friday at 1 p.m., at the Purcell Pavilion at the Joyce Center on the campus of University of Notre Dame.

-Participants will include former U.S. Secretary of State Condoleezza Rice, who previously spoke at the 2015 memorial service for Hesburgh; Postmaster General Megan J. Brennan; Notre Dame president Rev. John I. Jenkins; Rev. Austin I. Collins, religious superior of Holy Cross Priests and Brothers; Rev. Thomas J. O’Hara, provincial superior of the Congregation of Holy Cross; and Richard “Digger” Phelps, former Notre Dame head basketball coach and former member of the USPS Citizens’ Stamp Advisory Committee.
+Participants will include former U.S. Secretary of State Condoleezza Rice, who previously spoke at the 2015 memorial service for Hesburgh; Postmaster General Megan J. Brennan; the Rev. John I. Jenkins, Notre Dame president; the Rev. Austin I. Collins, religious superior of Holy Cross Priests and Brothers; the Rev. Thomas J. O’Hara, provincial superior of the Congregation of Holy Cross; and Richard “Digger” Phelps, former Notre Dame head basketball coach and former member of the USPS Citizens’ Stamp Advisory Committee.

 The official first-day city is Notre Dame, Ind.

 Hesburgh was born May 25, 1917, four days before President John F. Kennedy.
 In 1961, Hesburgh bestowed upon the president the university’s Laetare medal, an annual award recognizing a Catholic “whose genius has ennobled the arts and sciences, illustrated the ideals of the Church and enriched the heritage of humanity.”

 The new stamp is being issued to mark the centenary of Hesburgh’s birth.

 Born into a religious family in Syracuse, N.Y., Hesburgh decided at age 6 that he wanted to be a priest.
 He studied at Notre Dame and at the Greogrian University in Rome, and was ordained in 1943.